March Madness will pay women's teams under a new structure approved by the NCAA

 NASHVILLE, Tenn.
 (AP) — Women’s basketball teams finally will be paid for playing games in the NCAA Tournament each March just like the men have for years under a plan approved Wednesday at the NCAA convention.

-The unanimous vote by NCAA membership was the final step toward a pay structure for women playing in March Madness after the Division I Board of Governors voted unanimously for the proposal in August.
+The unanimous vote by NCAA membership, which was met by a round of applause, was the final step toward a pay structure for women playing in March Madness after the Division I Board of Governors voted unanimously for the proposal in August.

+NCAA President Charlie Baker joined others in giving credit for the creation of a performance fund to those who came before and helped build women’s basketball.

+“We’re the lucky ones,” Baker said.
+“We got to be here on the day it became a reality.”

+Now comes more work to continue investing in women’s basketball to grow the sport even more.

+“That’s the part I hope, that someday down the road, we all will have someone say about us that they sit on the shoulders of the work that we did,” Baker said.

-Now, so-called performance units, which represent revenue, will be given to women’s teams playing in the tournament.
+So-called performance units, which represent revenue, will be given to women’s teams playing in the tournament starting this year, the event’s 43rd edition.
 A women’s basketball team that reaches the Final Four could bring its conference roughly $1.26 million over the next three years in financial performance rewards.

 In the first year, $15 million will be awarded to teams out of the fund, which is 26% of the women’s basketball media revenue deal.
 That will grow to $25 million, or 41% of the revenue, by 2028.
 The 26% is on par with what men’s basketball teams received the first year the performance units program was established.

-This will start in March in the 43rd year of the women’s NCAA Tournament.
-The lack of a units system for the women’s tournament has been a point of sharp criticism.
+The proposal was broken into two votes Wednesday, with the first on the payments starting with the next NCAA Tournament.
+That received one “no” vote, though the vote to establish the women’s fund itself was unanimous.
+The lack of a units system for the women’s tournament has long been a point of sharp criticism.

 “It’s great women’s basketball is getting the long-deserved financial reward for NCAA postseason success,” Louisville coach Jeff Walz said.